AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 What's next?
 ------------

-Check out our :doc:`reference information <../usage/gpu>` about GPU computing, including examples of different machine learning frameworks.
+You can see the main article: :doc:`../usage/gpu` for more detailed information regarding GPU computing, including examples of different machine learning frameworks.

 This guide assumes you are using pre-existing GPU programs.
 If you need to write your own, that's a whole other story, and you can find